Leethring/-obsidian-script/README.md

 The Obisidian script project store operational scripts or code for Obsidian app.

 [Obsidian](https://obsidian.md) is a note taking app using local markdown files with Zettelkasten method.
 When you accumulate thousands of notes, it's hard to adjust them all manually.
-So we need some scripts to help us automatically manipulate note files, such deleting, modification, adding, etc. This project is for it.
+So we need some scripts to help us automatically manipulating note files, such as deleting, modification, adding, etc. This project is for it.

 A script can do a task.
-For example delLink.sh delete wiki link for a file.
+For example _delLinkLeftDisplay.sh_ delete wiki link of note files.

 Most scripts are shell scripts, so you need command line to deal with your notes.